lukasxlabrie/learn-powershell/Notes/notes04.md

 - -Syntax: Switch parameter—no value required.
 - Mandatory spaces separate cmdlet and parameters.
 - Parameter names start with - and are not case sensitive.

+Key Words:

+A cmdlet is a native PowerShell command-line utility.
+These exist only inside PowerShell and are written in a .NET Core language such as C#.
+The word cmdlet is unique to PowerShell, so if you add it to your search keywords on your favorite search engine, the results you get back will be mainly PowerShell related.
+The word is pronounced command-let.

+A function can be similar to a cmdlet, but rather than being written in a .NET language, functions are written in PowerShell’s own scripting language.

+An application is any kind of external executable, including command-line utilities such as ping and ipconfig.

+Command is the generic term that we use to refer to any or all of the preceding terms.